I Love Kanye: Background and recording

 Prior to "I Love Kanye", there had been internet memes about how much West loves himself, which he capitalized on with the song.
-Many critics and fans have claimed that West was better earlier in his career with his music and political views, with him using the song to show awareness of such criticism.
-The song was produced by West, standing alongside "Siiiiiiiiilver Surffffeeeeer Intermission" as one of the two tracks on The Life of Pablo that he solely produced.
+Many critics and fans have claimed that West's music and political views were better earlier in his career, with him using the song to show awareness of such criticism.
+The song was produced by West, standing alongside "Siiiiiiilver Surfffeeeeer Intermission" as one of the two tracks on The Life of Pablo that he solely produced.
 West co-wrote the song with Malik Yusef.

 "I Love Kanye" was originally titled "I Miss the Old Kanye".
 A day before the album's release, West debuted the track on Saturday Night Live (SNL) by using it in a freestyle rap battle against American comedian Kyle Mooney.
 On February 14, 2016, "I Love Kanye" was included on The Life of Pablo.
 The following month, West took to Twitter and sent out lyrics from the track in separate tweets for each line.
 When West was at Disneyland in June 2016, a young child asked him how he wrote the track.
 West replied by grinning and saying, "I just thought about what I loved."